 Business Information Management I (BUSIM1)

+Course #: 08826 Credits: 1

+PEIMS #: 13011400 Grades: 9-12

-In this course students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and make a successful transition to the workforce and postsecondary education.
-Students apply technical skills to address business applications of emerging technologies, create word-processing documents, develop a spreadsheet, formulate a database, and make an electronic presentation using appropriate software.
-This course cannot be entered at midterm.
-This course is offered only at the four middle school campuses and Woodson.
+In this course students implement personal and skills to strengthen individual performance in the in society and make a successful transition to a and postsecondary education.
+Students apply address business applications of emerging tec word-processing documents, develop a spread a database, and make an electronic presente appropriate software.
+This course cannot be ef- term.
+This course is offered only at the four mid- campuses and Woodson. ne workplace and the workforce y technical skills to chnologies, create adsheet, formulate ation using entered at mid-

 Prerequisites: None